n1ckfg/ManosOsc/data/README.txt

 name:
 /active

 * If you'd like to send different channel message formats, change the "OSC Channel Format" setting.
+Supported apps include Isadora, OSCeleton, and Animata.
+To preserve compatibility with old projects, you can also choose the "OldManos" format setting, which had a different message format for hands: string (name), int (hand id), float (x), float (y), float (z)

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~